-- The boot loader loads the boot file with the Inner Core from the SD card and terminates with a branch to address 0.
+- The boot loader in the FPGA loads the boot file with the Inner Core from the SD card and terminates with a branch to address 0.

 - The branch to address 0 transfers control to the body of Modules, which initialises the bodies of Files, Kernel, and FileDir (in this order).
 This establishes a working file system.
 From here on, the compiled modules of the Outer Core can be loaded from the SD card.

-- Then Modules loads Oberon, which via import loads Threads, Cmds, Console, SysCtrl, Errors, Log, StackMonitor, Log, and RTC.
+- Loading Oberon loads, via imports, modules Processes, Cmds, Console, SysCtrl, Errors, Log, StackMonitor, Log, and RTC.

-- Oberon installs the real time clock RTC, which is needed for the start-up logging.
+- installs the real time clock RTC, which is needed for the start-up logging.

-- Oberon creates and installs garbage collector system process (defined in Oberon).
+- creates and installs garbage collector system process (defined in module Oberon).

-- Oberon creates and installs the audit process (defined in Threads).
+- creates and installs the audit process (defined in module Processes).

-- Oberon creates and installs the command handler system process (defined in Cmds).
+- creates and installs the command handler system process (defined in module Cmds).

-- Oberon installs the trap and abort handlers, plus the error interrupt handlers (defined in Errors).
+- installs the trap and abort handlers, plus the error interrupt handlers (defined in module Errors).

-- Oberon transfers control to the scheduler (defined in Threads).
+- transfers control to the scheduler (in module Processes).

 - The scheduler will start to execute the above system processes.